 So now you see how the new restrictions on LinkedIn Groups make it a bad scenario for both the Group Managers and Members.
 But what to do about it?
 How do I send a complaint to LinkedIn?
 And I don’t mean contacting Customer Service as they are the gate keepers and not the decision makers.
 I’ve been blogging about this all week, but now someone in Mass Media has come to our rescue.

 Patrick Kitano of Social Media Today is to thank for taking the call to action.
-He has written a very concise blog post on what the LinkedIn Group issues are, echoing a lot of what I have been saying, and he also says that we should complain to the source of the problem: Reid Hoffman, the CEO of LinkedIn.
-He includes Reid’s profile URL and does note that Reid is currently accepting InMails.
-Now, you do need to have a Paid account to send an InMail, so this is not an advertisement to upgrade (I am still on the free account, by the way ;-), but even if a fraction of the thousands of people who read this blog every month will send Reid an email, it may make LinkedIn a better place for all of us.
+He has written a very concise blog post on what the LinkedIn Group issues are, echoing a lot of what I have been saying, and he also says that we should complain to the source of the problem: The CEO of LinkedIn.
+He includes the CEO’s profile URL and does note that he is currently accepting InMails.
+Now, you do need to have a Paid account to send an InMail, so this is not an advertisement to upgrade (I am still on the free account, by the way ;-), but even if a fraction of the thousands of people who read this blog every month will send the CEO an email, it may make LinkedIn a better place for all of us.
 And, I suppose that you can truly now say that paid membership does have its privileges…a chance to directly send an email to the CEO!

 Thank you, and Viva La Revolution!

 Feel free to comment if you have found a way to contact LinkedIn customer support and what your experiences have been so that others can learn from them.
 Thanks!